 The Senior Linkage Line® is a free information service available to assist older adults and their families find applicable community services.
 Information is available on the website or people can call to receive information about services near them or get help evaluating their situation to determine what kind of service might be helpful.
 Information and Assistance Specialists work with the person and/or their caregiver to understand the person's needs and preferences, help connect them with services in their community, refer them to their county or tribal human service agency for an assessment to determine eligibility for services and supports, and follow-up as needed to support long-term success.
-Specialists are trained health and human service professionals.
-They offer objective, neutral information about senior services and housing options.
+Specialists are trained professionals who offer objective information about senior services, including housing options.